struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Problem Statement

+In this study, we only consider the global structural information, i.e., structural role information, so without mentioning it explicitly, structural information indicates the global one and the keyphrases ``structural role information" and ``global structural information" are used interchangeably.

-\begin{mydef} \textbf{Structure Preserving Network Embedding}.
-Given a network $G = (V, E)$, where $V$ is a set of nodes and $E$ is a set of edges between the nodes, the problem of \textbf{Structural Preserving Network Embedding} aims to represent each node $v\in V$ into a Gaussian distribution with mean $\mu$ and covariance $\Sigma$ in a low-dimensional space $\mathbb{R}^d$, i.e., learning a function $f: V\to \mathcal{N}(x;\mu,\Sigma)$, where $\mu\in \mathbb{R}^d$ is the mean, $\Sigma\in\mathbb{R}^{d\times d}$ is the covariance and $d\ll |V|$.
-In the space $\mathbb{R}^d$, the global structural information of nodes can be preserved and the uncertainty of node representations can be captured. \end{mydef}
+\begin{mydef} \textbf{Structural Role Preserving Network Embedding}.
+Given a network $G = (V, E)$, where $V$ is a set of nodes and $E$ is a set of edges between the nodes, the problem of \textbf{Structural Preserving Network Embedding} aims to represent each node $v\in V$ into a Gaussian distribution with mean $\mu$ and covariance $\Sigma$ in a low-dimensional space $\mathbb{R}^d$, i.e., learning a function

+where $\mu\in \mathbb{R}^d$ is the mean, $\Sigma\in\mathbb{R}^{d\times d}$ is the covariance and $d\ll |V|$.
+In the space $\mathbb{R}^d$, the global structural role information of nodes introduced in Definition~\ref{roledef} can be preserved, i.e., if two nodes have the same role their means should be similar, and the uncertainty of node representations can be captured, i.e., the values of variances indicate the levels of uncertainties of learned representations. \end{mydef}